Stocks build on post-election rally as presidential race inches to a finish

 European indexes all advanced in midday trading, led by Germany’s DAX, which gained 1.5 percent.

-“This certainly seemed to be the thinking in Asia overnight as Japanese and Chinese equities staged substantial rallies."

-As Americans anxiously waited to find out who the next president will be, a greater storm of uncertainty awaits.
+As Americans anxiously track the drawn-out election tallies, a greater storm of uncertainty awaits.
 The U.S. shattered coronavirus records, reporting more than 104,000 new infections in a single day.
 Meanwhile, 18 states — including Kansas, Tennessee, Virginia, Oklahoma, Montana, Iowa, North Dakota, South Dakota, Ohio, Nebraska, Minnesota, Indiana, Wisconsin and West Virginia — reported record numbers of hospitalizations due to the virus that has killed at least 233,000 Americans since February, according to data tracked by The Post.

+The pandemic’s surge could stall the economic recovery, which is already showing signs of tapering.
+About 751,000 Americans filed new unemployment claims for the week ending on October 31, the Labor Department reported Thursday.
+That’s down from last week, but with some 21.5 million people drawing unemployment aid, joblessness in America remains at crisis levels.

 Investor anxieties were reflected in the plunge in the yield on the 10-year U.S. Treasury note, which was hovering near its highest point since June earlier this week.
 Bond yields move inversely to prices.